The 1928 experimental concrete reservoir for Permian Basin oil that became a water park three decades later…for one day.

 1960s – 1970s The abandoned tank remains a community landmark — and a site for high school graffiti artists.

 1986 – In honor of her late husband, Amalie Long donates the tank and surrounding 14.5 acres to the Ward County Historical Commission.
-As a class project project, local teacher Deolece Parmalee has her students study the tank’s history and build a scale model of the original.
+As a class project project, local teacher Deolece Parmalee encouraged her students to research the tank’s history and build a scale model.

 May 30, 1987 – Grand opening of the Million Barrel Museum.
 The entrance, funded by the Sid Richardson Foundation, includes two pillars of red sandstone, the same used to build the first Ward County courthouse.
 Brick paving is from the old Cabot Carbon Black Plant at Wickett, Texas.

-A segment of the tank is transformed into a 400-seat amphitheater, complete with a stage and roof built to resemble the original, thanks to the Algur H. Meadows Foundation of Dallas.
+A segment of the tank is transformed into a 400-seat amphitheater, complete with a stage and roof built to resemble the original.